gitGNU/gnu_kenozooid/doc/hacking/us.rst

 - 1.4 and 1.6 ppO2 depth limit graph (optional)
 - maximum ascent and descent events (optional)

+Ascent speed values

+- are prefixed with "+"
+- visible when greater than 10m/min

+Descent speed values

+- are prefixed with "-"
+- visible when greater than 20m/min

 .. _hk-us-plot-dive-cmp:

 Compare Dive Profiles